TheCloudMage/terraform-aws-s3-module/README.md

 <br>

-This list variable should contain the values of any suffix that you want to append to end of the requested S3 bucket.
-Specifying any sequence of values to the list will change the calculated bucket name by adding each of the specified values with a hyphan to the end of the supplied s3_bucket_name.
+This list variable should contain the values of any suffix that you want to append to the end of the requested S3 bucket.
+Specifying any sequence of values to the list will change the calculated bucket name by adding each of the specified values with a hyphen to the end of the supplied s3_bucket_name.

 <br>